+“Directly connected impervious area” or “DCIA” means the area covered by a building, impermeable pavement, and/or other impervious surfaces, which drains directly into a conveyance system without first flowing across sufficient permeable vegetated land area, as referenced in section 9.2 of this Volume, to allow for infiltration of runoff.

 “Discharge” means to allow or cause water to flow.

-29. “District” means a water management district created pursuant to Section 373.069, F.S.
+“District” means a water management district created pursuant to Section 373.069, F.S.